 If we advise you that you aren’t eligible for free home to school travel support or you disagree with the decision to cease or alter travel support, the following procedure will be adopted:

 An appeal will need to be put in writing within 20 working days from receipt of the decision letter.
 This letter will then be presented to the Manager of the Travel Service, alongside new evidence and original paperwork for the initial decision to be reconsidered.
 Further assessment may need to be carried out if applicable.

-A response to the appeal will be sent to the parent/carer within 20 working days, stating the decision following the appeal giving reasons and supported by the policy.
+A response to the appeal will be sent to the parent/carer within 20 working days, stating the decision following the appeal, giving reasons why the decision has been made and how it is supported by our policy.

 An appeal will need to be put in writing 20 working days from receipt of the decision letter to appeal in writing against the Stage 1 decision to the Admissions Board.
 A response to the appeal will be sent to the parent/carer within 40 working days, giving reasons for the decision relating to the Transport Policy.
 Official minutes from Democratic Services Legal and Governance will be included in the response letter.

-A final appeal against this decision can be escalated to the Local Government Ombudson.
+A final appeal against this decision can be escalated to the Local Government Ombudsman.